 The owner is the father of the owner of a well-known restaurant (that I used to love love) called Al Bric, which was known for its wine selection (sadly, it's not closed.)

 The wine-by-the-glass list, printed daily on one sheet of paper, has a perfectly varied selection across wine types, geographic regions (including outside of Italy), and price ranges.

 Each glass of wine comes with a little snack, usually some olives and small bruschetta.

 But they also have wonderful appetizer dishes you can order, such as crostino with camembert slightly melted.
 (Crostino is a small thick toasty bread, topped with something.)

 Below is a crostino I recently ate with mozzarella, zucchini flower and anchovy (heaven!)

 And if you want, you can have a wonderful dinner here too.

-Umberto, the owner, was originally an architect, so when he took over the license, he lovingly reformed it into a chic, understated little spot, with a very warm and welcoming layout.
-There are few tables, inside and out.
+There are some tables inside and more outside on the piazza.
 The wine list is quite good and they are friendly and easy-going, letting you try a wine first (before you order it) if you ask.